-This section highlights key changes to the FY 2022 SAFECOM Guidance:
+This section highlights key changes to the FY 2023 SAFECOM Guidance:

 - Emergency Communications Priorities (Section 2).
 This section reviews stakeholder-driven priorities aligned to the NECP goals and recommendations, including: 1) Governance and Leadership; 2) Planning and Procedures; 3) Training, Exercises, and Evaluation; 4) Activities that Enhance Communications Coordination; 5) Standards-based Technology and Infrastructure; and 6) Cybersecurity.
 Based on lessons learned from federally-declared disasters, there is an urgent need to address communications survivability, resilience, and continuity.
-Rather than listing this as a separate priority, communications resilience and continuity should be viewed as a critical component across all priorities. - Before Applying (Section 3).
+Rather than listing this as a separate priority, communications resilience and continuity should be viewed as critical components across all priorities. - Before Applying (Section 3).
 This section provides an overview of national policies, laws, and issues affecting emergency communications grants and the broader emergency communications ecosystem, as well as federal requirements and restrictions on funding that applicants should consider before applying.
-New this year, this section includes information on the Infrastructure Investment and Jobs Act and the American Rescue Plan Act.
 Applicants are encouraged to review available supplemental funding and new federal financial assistance opportunities to support emergency communications projects. - Eligible Activities (Section 4).
 This section includes a review of eligible costs commonly funded by federal grants, as well as guidance for applicants to address NECP strategic goals and recommendations.
 Grant applicants seeking to improve interoperable emergency communications are encouraged to allocate grant funding to these activities.
 However, applicants must consult the specific grant guidance they are applying for to confirm allowable costs, as all activities listed in this section may not be eligible for funding under all federal grant programs. - Emergency Communications Systems and Capabilities (Section 5).
-This section provides an overview of emergency communications and the importance of deploying standards-based technology and equipment. - Grants Management Best Practices (Section 6).
-This section provides best practices to ensure the effective implementation of grants and to establish the entity as a trusted steward of federal grant funding and a credible recipient of future grant funding. - Funding Sources (Section 7).
+This section provides an overview of emergency communications and the importance of deploying standards-based technology and equipment.
+Detailed guidance, technical standards, and resources for emergency communications equipment are included in Appendix B. - Grants Management Best Practices (Section 6).
+This section provides best practices to ensure the effective implementation of grants and to establish the entity as a trusted steward of federal grant funding and a credible recipient of future grant funding.
+The grant lifecycle includes planning applications (Pre-Award), reviewing award agreements and funding (Award), implementing grantfunded projects (Post Award), and completing federal grant projects (Closeout). - Funding Sources (Section 7).
 This section offers recommendations on how applicants should consider multiple funding sources, including traditional grants and other sources that may partially fund emergency communications projects. - Appendices.
 The appendices include an acronym list (Appendix A), technical standards for emergency communications equipment (Appendix B), and resources recipients can reference when developing emergency communications projects (Appendix C).
 In Appendix D, DHS has outlined specific requirements for DHS/FEMA recipients to comply with SAFECOM Guidance.
 These requirements are in accordance with the DHS Standard Terms and Conditions of preparedness grants.